gabgriffiths/Tail-Tracking-Device-Thesis-/README.md

 - Final Design for project
 - Instructions for printing and putting together this device
 - Photos of the device
-- Videos of the device operating on mock tails

 # **Instructions for Device Use**